arpit-agr/v3-arpit-codes/src/content/blog/understanding-the-naming-of-text-underline-offset.md

 ---
 title: 'The `text-underline-offset` CSS Property'
-description: '`text-underline-offset` controls the position of the underline and not other possible line decoration options such as `overline` or `line-through`.'
+standfirst: '`text-underline-offset` controls the position of the underline and not other possible line decoration options such as `overline` or `line-through`.'
 pubDate: 2024-01-19
 tags: ['underline', 'css', 'kevin-powell']
 ---